 Adds a new entry to the Jump List of a taskbar button.

-- [in] An entry title that is displayed in the Jump List.
+An entry title that is displayed in the Jump List.

-- [in] An absolute or relative URL that opens when the item is clicked.
+An absolute or relative URL that opens when the item is clicked.

-- [in] An absolute or relative URL of an icon file that is displayed next to the title in the Jump List.
+An absolute or relative URL of an icon file that is displayed next to the title in the Jump List.

-Returns one of the following values.
+A string that specifies one of the following values.

 This method dynamically adds items to a custom Jump List.
-When the user selects a Jump List item, a new browser tab or window opens depending on the value of the pvarWindowType parameter.
+When the user selects a Jump List item, a new browser tab or window opens depending on the value of the sWindowType parameter.
 You must first create a Jump List with msSiteModeCreateJumpList before adding items to it.
 Items are not displayed until msSiteModeShowJumpList is called.